surge-synthesizer/sst-jucegui/README.md

 - Number Field
 - Better-Dropdown-Than-Dropdown
 - Better superclass matching (so have {"greenbox", NamedPanel})
+- Superclass allowing slider and knob to share styles for instance
 - Popup Overlay for Values
 - Stylesheet Fonts
 - VU Meter